fork-archive-hub/surveo/client/README.md

    |   |-- protected.js    # routes available for authenticated users
    |   |-- public.js       # routes available for unauthenticated users
    |   |-- index.js        # combined routes for the application
-   |-- pages               # pages used by the application
-   |-- Providers.js        # file containing all providers used by the application
    |-- App.js              # main application component
    |-- index.js            # function that renders the application
    |-- theme.js            # theme options used by the application
    |-- .env                # environment variables used by the application
 ```

 ## Author